Krande/condapackaging/README.md

 A repo for testing conda packaging using various compilers and methods.

 ## Goal
-Improve understanding of the c++ compilation process and linking with python code.
+Improve understanding of the c++/fortran compilation process and linking with python code.

 ## Packages subject for testing